 The test pulse simulates the voltage dip during the start operation and is defined by Figure 2 and Table 5 If the DUT has stored initialization data or memory data in volatile storage then initialize and/or store data before beginning the test.
 With the run only and accessory lines at 0 V, subject the DUT to the Engine Cranking Test Pulse in Figure 2 on battery, run/start and start lines simultaneously.
 The DUT operation shall be monitored during the test.
-Return all DUT supply voltage lines to VB and confirm normal functioning after each test.
+Return all DUT supply voltage lines to V_B and confirm normal functioning after each test.
 This is one (1) cycle; five (5) test cycles are required.
-Refer to LP-388C-YY for CG test procedure.